Surgeon fatally shot by patient at Tennessee clinic: police

 MEMPHIS, Tenn.
 (WREG) — A Tennessee surgeon is dead and a patient accused of shooting him is in custody, police said Tuesday.

-The suspect was taken into custody without incident outside the clinic roughly five minutes after the shooting, Police Chief Dale Lane said during an evening press conference.
+The suspect, identified as Larry Pickens, was taken into custody without incident outside the clinic roughly five minutes after the shooting, Police Chief Dale Lane said during an evening press conference.
 The suspect, who reportedly had a handgun “in his possession” when he was apprehended, has not yet been identified.

 “This appears to be a one-on-one interaction,” Lane explained, adding that the patient had been in the clinic “for several hours” before the incident.